tnakatani/cs6601_assignment_2/README.md

 If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, and your CustomPlayer instance will be enlisted.

-If you compete in the AI tournament and earn 1st, 2nd or 3rd place, you will receive a bonus:
+If you compete in the AI tournament and your agent finishes in the top 10%, you will receive a bonus:

-- 1st place:  3 bonus points on your final course grade.
+- Best Overall:  5 bonus points.
-- 2nd place: 2 bonus points on your final course grade.
+- Top 5%: 2 bonus points.
-- 3rd place: 1 bonus point on your final course grade.
+- Top 10%: 1 bonus point.

 ## How to Submit Your Code